thepoly/docs/Style Guide.md

 # R
 #### racism
+If something is racist, it can be called so.
+Be careful with this designation, however.

 #### RAD
 *Rensselaer Advantage Dollars* is a declining balance account associated with the Campus Card.
 Use *RAD* on all references.